evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron_quattro/_index.md

 The Audi Q4 45 e-tron quattro offers [driving automation at levels 1 or 2](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

-With the   level 1 system, you get the following driving automation features.
+With the Adaptive Cruise Control  level 1 system, you get the following driving automation features.

 - Cruise control.
 - [**Automatic parking**](../../../../technology/driverassistance/automaticparking/). (optional)